nacho-username/betway/README.md

 - Next.js 13 - The React framework used
 - TailwindCSS - The CSS framework used
 - Strapi Headless CMS - The Headless CMS used
+- GraphQL - Used to consume the CMS data
 - TypeScript - The language used

 ## Getting Started